secondRZ/swe-interview/topics/operating-systems.md

   * Signal – system message sent from one process to another, not usually used to transfer data but instead used to remotely command the partnered process.
   * Socket – data stream sent over a network interface, either to a different process on the same computer or to another computer on the network.
   * Pipe – two-way data stream between two processes interfaced through standard input and output and read in one character at a time.
-  * Named pipe – pipe implemented through a file on the file system instead of standard input and output.
   * Semaphore – A simple structure that synchronizes multiple processes acting on shared resources.
   * Shared memory – Multiple processes are given access to the same block of memory which creates a shared buffer for the processes to communicate with each other.